microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 }
 ```

-When working locally we use a service principal (SP).
+When working locally, we use a service principal (SP).

 This SP needs enough permissions to be able to talk to service bus and to deploy resources into the subscription.

 That means the service principal needs Owner access to subscription(ARM_SUBSCRIPTION_ID) and also needs **Azure Service Bus Data Sender** and **Azure Service Bus Data Receiver** on the service bus namespace defined above (SERVICE_BUS_FULLY_QUALIFIED_NAMESPACE).

 Once the above is set up you can simulate receiving messages from service bus by going to service bus explorer on the portal and using a message payload for SERVICE_BUS_RESOURCE_REQUEST_QUEUE as follows